harsh6768/kafka-fire/README.md

         advertised.listeners=PLAINTEXT://your.host.name:9092

-  **add your ip address if doing setup on remote machine or just put localhost if you are using it in local machine.**
+  **add your ip address if doing setup on remote machine so that consumer can connect with Kafka to consume the messages form kafka or just put localhost if you are using it in local machine.**

         advertised.listeners=PLAINTEXT://localhost:9092        // Im doing setup on local machine